yw-tech-lab/portfolio-group/pages/_lectures/lecture08.md

 due_date: 2021-04-21
 ---

 Today will be our last day of CSS formal instruction, though you will still get a lot more practice in [HW2](../assignments/hw02).
-I was thinking of just showing you some options and talking through how you might approach incorporating some of these florishes into your website.
+I was thinking of just showing you some options and talking through how you might approach incorporating some of these flourishes into your website.

 Try to have fun with these ideas -- even if you don't really understand the syntax yet.
 Some interesting links and resources I found online: